ionic-team/ionic-framework/core/src/components/tab/readme.md

 string

-The title of the tab.
+The label of the tab.

 #### name